 When meeting with pre-retirees as well as current retirees, one of the most common areas of concern, apprehension, and (at times) outright fear, is whether they will run out of money during retirement.
-It is a daunting thought to contemplate having received regular paychecks for 30, 40, or more years and having them suddenly cease.

 This realization of no longer being able to rely on earned income is compounded by numerous other risks an individual will face leading up to and during retirement.